kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/CutOut.md

 | WideResNet  | 6.97         | 3.87         |26.06 | 18.8 | 1.60     |
 | WideResNet + cutout | 5.54 | 3.08        |23.94 |  18.41 | **1.30** |

+In this table, the effectiveness of standard and cutout data augmentation techniques is evaluated using the WideResNet architecture on the CIFAR-10, CIFAR-100, and SVHN datasets.
+The "+", as before, indicates the use of standard data augmentation (mirror and crop).

+For CIFAR-10, utilizing the WideResNet model with standard augmentation significantly reduces the test error from 6.97% to 3.87%.
+When cutout augmentation is added, the error drops even further to 3.08%.

+A comparable trend is seen with the CIFAR-100 dataset.
+Standard augmentation reduces the WideResNet model's test error from 26.06% to 18.8%.
+With the application of cutout augmentation, the error rate decreases slightly more to 18.41%.

+Lastly, the SVHN dataset shows the smallest error rates.
+With standard augmentation, the error is 1.60% which further reduces to 1.30% with the addition of cutout augmentation.

+These results demonstrate the robust effectiveness of both standard and cutout augmentation techniques in lowering test error rates across all tested datasets when used with the WideResNet model.
+As with the previous findings, the effect of augmentation appears to be influenced by the complexity of the dataset.

 #### 3.3.3 Shake-shake Regularization Network